The Holy Spirit and the Holy Trinity in the New Testament

 Of course, there are more passages that mention all three Trinity members (1 Co.12:4–6; Eph 1:13–14; 4:4–6; Jude 20–21), and many more that describe the relationships between the three persons of the Trinity which we quote when we describe the Nature of the Holy Trinity itself in the article of that name.

-The Divinity of the Holy Spirit in the New Testament
+Describing the Divinity of the Holy Spirit

 Omnipotence of the Spirit